 In Denmark, education is open to all and generally publicly financed.
 Danish education aims to ensure that all young people acquire knowledge and skills that will qualify them to take active part in the knowledge society and contribute to its further development.

-The characteristic features of the Danish Education system:
+Characteristic features of the Danish education system include:

-The Danish Constitution § 76 states that all children of compulsory education age have the right to free education in the Folkeskole.
+The Danish Constitution § 76 states that all children of compulsory education age are entitled to free education in the Folkeskole.
 The Danish Folkeskole covers primary and lower secondary education.

 Early childhood education and care (ISCED 010-020)

 The objectives of early childhood education and care are set out in the Day Care Act.
 The primary objectives are to:

 - Promote a good environment for children’s well-being, development, and learning;